MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 The *Build Quality Checks* task allows you to add quality gates to your build process.

 ### Change Notes
-You can find the changes notes for this task [here](https://github.com/almtcger/VstsExtensions/blob/master/BuildQualityChecks/en-US/changeNotes.md).
+You can find the changes notes for this task [here](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/BuildQualityChecks/en-US/changeNotes.md).

 ### Known Issues
-- All current versions of the task do not work with build phases or YAML build definitions.
-Please see the [FAQ](https://github.com/almtcger/VstsExtensions/blob/master/BuildQualityChecks/en-US/FAQ.md) for more information.
-- Using v2.4.x and higher of the extension on a Team Foundation Server with a self-signed or corporate SSL certificate leads to the error *unable to verify the first certificate*.
-  This issues is related to NodeJS' handling of certificates.
-Please see the [advanced settings](#advanced) below for more information.
+- We are phasing out Team Foundation Server 2015.
+If you're still using Team Foundation Server 2015, please stay on version 3.x of the extension.
+For newer versions of Team Foundation Server or Visual Studio Team Services please use version 4.x and higher.
 - If you run your build agent behind a proxy server, the task will fail and you will see `connect ETIMEDOUT` somewhere in the task log, even if you configured the agent correctly as described [here](https://github.com/Microsoft/vsts-agent/blob/master/docs/start/proxyconfig.md).
   To fix this issue, create two environment variables called `HTTP_PROXY` and `HTTPS_PROXY` (either in system scope or the user scope of your agent service account) and set their value to your proxy server address including the port (e.g., http://myproxy:8080).
   **Note:** Build tasks currently do not support proxy authentication.
-- The result section on the build summary page displays a wrong icon (trash can instead of red X) for failed policies on Team Foundation
-  Server 2015.
-We will not fix this issue, as it does not occur on Team Foundation Server 2017 or Visual Studio Team Services.
-- Due to a missing feature in Team Foundation Server 2015 (RTM and all updates), the task does not support multi-config builds on those server versions.
-If you use the task in a multi-config build, it simply issues a warning and does not check any policies.

 ### Support
 If you need help with the extension or run into issues, please contact us at <a href='&#109;&#97;&#105;&#108;&#116;&#111;&#58;&#112;&#115;&#103;&#101;&#114;&#101;&#120;&#116;&#115;&#117;&#112;&#112;&#111;&#114;&#116;&#64;&#109;&#105;&#99;&#114;&#111;&#115;&#111;&#102;&#116;&#46;&#99;&#111;&#109;'>&#112;&#115;&#103;&#101;&#114;&#101;&#120;&#116;&#115;&#117;&#112;&#112;&#111;&#114;&#116;&#64;&#109;&#105;&#99;&#114;&#111;&#115;&#111;&#102;&#116;&#46;&#99;&#111;&#109;</a>.